The benefits of wool

 Superwash treated wool

 Lillelam uses superwash treated wool to prevent undesired pilling and shrinkage, as well as to make the garment machine washable.
+The yarn used by Lillelam is a Total Easy Care treated yarn, which is a resin based process and does not cover the wool fiber in plastic.
 Our super-wash treatment is Oeko-tex certified (www.oeko-tex.com) with the strictest class 1 in regards of chemical treatments which guarantees no harmful substances for the skin or the health of the carrier in general.
 There is no use of plastic in our super-wash treatment.

 Feel safe with the Merino wool Lillelam